jacob-ku/specialist-team2/README.md

     >
     > 8) >sudo ldconfig

-    2) Security : source files of GCS ( client side) based on Visual Studio
+    2) Security : source files of GCS ( client side) based on Visual Studio.
+Refer to build guide document for the client (Team2_HowToBuildClient.pptx)